 Learn how to identify your customers and their expectations.
 Identify behaviors that constitute excellent service, recognize various modes of communication and when to use each, practice good customer service techniques, and develop a personal action plan to improve customer service back on the job.
-To register for a session, please respond to firstname.lastname@example.org one (1) week prior to session date.
+To request a session, please email firstname.lastname@example.org.

 Take an in-depth look at your personal strengths, interests, and skills.
 Identifying and using your strengths is the key to improving individual effectiveness and team performance.
 You will need to take an assessment prior to attending this course.
-To register for a session, please respond to email@example.com one (1) week prior to session date.
+To request a session, please email email@example.com.

 This program is for all new employees and is designed to give you an opportunity to learn about the history of the School Sisters of Notre Dame and the mission of the University.
 Julia Campagna, director of mission and ministry shares Notre Dame of Maryland University’s rich culture, history, and treasured traditions and at the conclusion of the orientation, employees will have a better understanding of the importance of their role within the University’s community.
 These sessions are held once a quarter.

 This cohort program consists of 5 sessions aimed at helping all supervisors be more efficient and effective in their roles.
 Participants will receive a certificate of completion after attending all 5 sessions.
-To register for a session, please respond to firstname.lastname@example.org one (1) week prior to session date.
+To request a session, please email firstname.lastname@example.org.

 Sessions include, Fundamentals of Supervision, Effective Hiring and Onboarding, Core Responsibilities, Performance Management, and Advanced Skills